Tag: Birds

 Green Kingfisher male, mangrove swamp, san blas, nayarit, mexico, pic 2

-Bob and I were so excited as we set off from the pier on our mangrove swamp tour.
-With Chencho at the helm of our substantial launch, we were confident that many tropical birds would not allude detection.
+Bob and I were so excited as we set off from the pier on our mangrove swamp tour in San Blas, Mexico.
+With our guide, Chencho at the helm of our substantial launch, we were confident that many tropical birds would not allude detection.
 One species that caught our eye on several occasions was a Green Kingfisher, seen here perching at the edge of the San Cristobal mangrove estuary.
 Read more

 Whimbrels Along Lake Ontario Shoreline